 Dear Fellow Shareholder:

-We are pleased to enclose a second quarter dividend remittance of $0.18 per share.
-This amount equates to an annualized dividend yield of 3.7% based on CSB’s $19.30 stock price at the time of this writing (July 15).
-The book value of CSB stock was $18.78 per share at quarter-end.
+We are pleased to enclose a first quarter dividend remittance of $0.19 per share.
+This amount equates to an annualized dividend yield of 3.2% based on CSB’s $24.00 stock price at the time of this writing (April 12).

-CSB Bancorp, Inc. and The Commercial and Savings Bank remain well-positioned for growth and meeting the needs of the communities we serve.
-We thank you for your support and will continue to focus on building value for the Company’s shareholders.
+CSB Bancorp, Inc. and The Commercial and Savings Bank remain well-positioned to continue growing and providing excellent financial services for the customers and communities we serve.
+We thank you for your support as a shareholder.

 Eddie Steiner John Waltman

 President and Chief Executive Officer Chairman of the Board